mmistakes/minimal-mistakes/docs/image_struct_QA.md

 ---
 Structural image quality

-·  	Brief describe QC procedure
+All images were manually QC'd by 5 raters.
+Additionally, their Euler numbers are also available.
+This workflow is depicted below.
-·  	T1 QC figure
+·  	T1 QC figure (when ready)